Automated Clustering and Program Repair for Introductory Programming Assignments: Implementation and Experiments

-\paragraph{Results} \figref{ProblemsSurvey} shows the summary of results for these 6 problems: the number of correct attempts ({\bf NC}), in ESC 101 ({\bf E}) and in our study ({\bf W}); the number of specifications ({\bf S}), generated from ESC 101 correct attempts ({\bf E}), and generated through the study from correct attempts ({\bf W}), together with percentage of correct attempts; the number of incorrect attempts in the study ({\bf NI}); the number of times feedback was generated ({\bf F}); the number of times feedback was produced from a repair ({\bf R}); average ({\bf TA}) and median ({\bf TM}) time required to produce feedback; the number of participants who completed the survey for this problem ({\bf P}); and the number of assigned usefulness grades ({\bf U1-5}).
-Detailed descriptions of all problems are available on the user study web site~\cite{claraweb}.

-\paragraph{Usefulness and user experience} The results are based on {\em 191} grades given by {\em 52} participants.
-In the {\em 50.79\%} cases participants assessed the feedback as useful (4-5), in {\em 20.42\%} as neutral (3), and in {\em 28.8\%} as negative (1-2). {\em This shows very promising preliminary results on usefulness of \textsc{Clara}}.
-However, we believe that these results can be further improved (see \secref{limitations} for discussion).
-The participants declared their experience as follows: 22 as 5, 19 as 4, 9 as 3, 0 as 2, and 2 as 1; unfortunately, most of the participants are experienced programmers, while it would be more valuable to have opinion from beginner programmers.
+\paragraph{Results} \tabref{ProblemsSurvey} shows the summary of the results; detailed descriptions of all problems are available in the appendix~\secref{appendix-problems}.
+The columns {\bf \# correct} and {\bf \# clusters} show the number of correct attempts and clusters obtained from: (a) the existing ESC 101 data ({\em exist.} in the table), and (b) during the case study from participants' correct attempts ({\em study} in the table).
+We plan to make the complete data, with all attempts, grades and textual comments publicly available.

-\paragraph{Feedback and repairs} Feedback was produced on 1503 ({\bf 88.52\%}) of incorrect attempts, and in 1100 cases ({\bf 73.19\%}) feedback was produced from a repair.
-The reasons when feedback was not produced were as following: (1) In 57 cases there was a bug in \textsc{Clara}, which we have fixed and confirmed that in all 57 cases a program is repaired, and feedback is generated from a repair; (2) In 43 cases a timeout occurred (set to 60s); (3) In 95 cases a program contained an unsupported C construct, or there was a compilation error that passed the web interface.
-Further, the average time to generate feedback was {\bf 8} seconds. {\em These results show that \textsc{Clara} repairs, and provides feedback on a large number of attempts in real time, and is useful in an interactive teaching setting.}
+\paragraph{Performance of \clara} Feedback was generated for 1503 ({\bf 88.52\%}) of incorrect attempts.
+In the following we discuss the 3 reasons why feedback could not be generated: (1)~In 57 cases there was a bug in \textsc{Clara}, which we have fixed after the experiment finished.
+Then we confirmed that in all 57 cases the program is correctly repaired and feedback is generated (note that this bug was only present in this real-time experiment, i.e., it did not impact the experiment described in the previous section); (2)~In 43 cases a timeout occurred (set to 60s); (3)~In 95 cases a program contained an unsupported C construct, or there was a syntactic compilation error that was not handled by the web interface (\clara currently provides no feedback on programs that cannot be even parsed).
+Further, the average time to generate feedback was \textbf{8} seconds. \emph{These results show that \textsc{Clara} provides feedback on a large percentage of attempts in real time.}

-\paragraph{Number of specifications} The quality of a generated repair should increase with the number of specifications, since then the algorithm can generate more diverse repairs.
-Further, we observed {\em no performance issues with a larger number of specifications}; e.g., on \inlinecode{mitx-oddTuples} with {\em 221} specifications, a repair is generated on average in {\em 1.53}s.
-This is because the repair algorithm processes multiple specifications in parallel.
-On the other hand, in the user study we observe that \textsc{Clara} generates useful repairs {\em even with a small number of initial specifications}, taken only from a single offering of a course.